 Few readers of Hallowed Ground realize that virtually all submissions to the magazine by historians and artists are made as donations.
 And while many authors are recognized subject matter experts whose books already grace our home libraries, the Trust feels that the talented photographers who make it their work to capture the beauty of these battlefields deserve broad recognition as well.

-The Civil War Trust “Photography Corps” is made up of those professional and semi-professional photographers who donate the most exceptional work — in terms of quantity and quality — to the Trust for inclusion in the magazine, website and other media.
+The American Battlefield Trust “Photography Corps” is made up of those professional and semi-professional photographers who donate the most exceptional work — in terms of quantity and quality — to the Trust for inclusion in the magazine, website and other media.
 They may have diverse backgrounds and philosophies, but they are united in their passion for capturing the beauty and majesty of battlefields for public enjoyment.
 They also share a willingness to tackle difficult and unusual assignments, driving long distances or trying to match the contours of topographic maps to an empty field — and, in one memorable instance, camping overnight in a swamp.